prvtllc/gatsby-starter-netlify-cms/src/pages/defamation-resources/index.md

 path: /defamation-resources
 title: About DefamationLaw.Tech
 ---
-### Why This Project
-The Internet has brought up an opportunity for free expression.
-The balance between the First Amendment and reputational rights is constanly tested in the Courts.
-This site was created to bring awareness to the laws of each jurisdiction, how are they being interpreted, and how they differ from each other.

-### Who Created This Project
+#### Defamation Resources
+This page contains some resources in cyber defamation law as well as cyber investigations and forensics.
+The page is originally populated with information for contacting the creators but other attorney and cyber investigators will be added.
+If you would like to add resouces, this page will be released to the open source community in the future.
+In the meantime, write us a note and we will gladly consider the request.

+### Cyber Defamation Attorneys and Consultants Assisting Attorneys
 This project was created by attorney [Domingo J Rivera](https://www.icyberlaw.com) and [AVM Technology](http://www.infosecusa.com).
-Mr. Rivera and AVM Technology consult with attorneys in investigations related to Internet defamation cases.
-The combination of knowledge of the law as well as technical expertise is applied to create a value added service for attorneys and law firms.

-### This Website is Not Complete
-This website is constanly being updated by volunteers and attorneys.
-Please do not rely on the information on this site to make life-changing legal decisions or to interpret your rights.
-Consult with an attorney of your choice within your jurisdiction.
-As you can appreciate while browsing this site, defamation laws may vary between different jurisdictions.
+[Domingo J Rivera, Esq.](https://www.icyberlaw.com) - An Internet law pioneer who has successfully discovered the identitites of anonymous parties behind online defamation.
+Mr. Rivera has also successfully defended individuals accused of cyber defamation and currently assists other law firms in properly, obtaining, preserving, and presenting forensic evidence.
+Mr. Rivera has appeared as an expert witness in digital forensics in Courts throughout the United States.

+### Cyber Investigators and Forensics Consultants for Cyber Defamation Cases
+[AVM Technology, LLC](http://www.infosecusa.com) - Assists attorneys and investigators during cyber investigations regarding online defamation.
+The firm assists attorneys with using advanced cyber investigation and forensics techniques to trace, uncover, and identify the authors behind anonymous malicious Internet posts.
+The firm also assists individuals accused of online defamtion in disproving evidence obtained through faulty and flawed investigations.